 The judicial system in Saudi Arabia is based on Sharia (Islamic law).
 Article 46 of the Basic Law of Governance identifies the judiciary as an independent authority.
 The decisions of the judges are not subject to any authority other than Islamic jurisdiction.
 In reality, however, the King has the power to intervene and affect any judicial proceedings through royal decrees.

-The Supreme Council of Justice represents the judiciary branch of the government and consists of twelve judges, all of whom are appointed by the King, according to recommendations from the council members.
+The Supreme Council of Justice represents the judiciary branch of the government.
+It consists of twelve judges, all of whom are appointed by the King, according to recommendations from the council members.
 The King acts as the last resort of appeal and has the power to pardon.
 The Supreme Council is empowered to appoint, promote, and transfer judges.

 A royal decree in 1992 enacted the Law of the Provinces.
-Each province is administered by a governor and a deputy, who are appointed by royal decree upon the recommendation of the Interior Minister.
+Each province is administered by a governor and a deputy, who is appointed by royal decree upon the recommendation of the Interior Minister.
 Most of the governors and their deputies are members of the royal family.
 The governor is accountable to the Interior Minister.
 The governor and his deputy are tasked with the administrative affairs of their respective governorate, according to Article 7 of the Law of the Provinces.
-Most provincial offices are open to the public periodically, when members of the local community can submit their requests and appeals for the governor to review or intervene in.
+Most provincial offices are open to the public periodically when members of the local community can submit their requests and appeals to the governor to review or intervene.

 Political parties have not been permitted to function in Saudi Arabia since the beginning of the monarchy.
-Several petitions for reforms have included the request that the state allow political associations and parties, but to no avail.
-Some notable groups work without a legal umbrella, such as the Umma Islamic Party and the Civil and Political Rights Association, both of which are being monitored and harassed by the authorities, and their leaders banned from travel, prosecuted, or imprisoned, having been charged with ‘disobeying the Wali al-amr’, that is, disobedience of the King.
+Several petitions for reforms have included the request that the state allows political associations and parties to no avail.
+Some notable groups work without a legal umbrella, such as the Umma Islamic Party and the Civil and Political Rights Association, both of which are being monitored and harassed by the authorities.
+Their leaders were banned from travel, prosecuted, or imprisoned, having been charged with ‘disobeying the Wali al-amr,’ that is, disobedience of the King.

 The Saudi Military

-The huge amount of money Saudi Arabia spends on its military means the country has one of the best equipped armed forces in the region.
+The huge amount of money Saudi Arabia spends on its military means the country has one of the best-equipped armed forces in the region.
 Its involvement in Yemen’s civil war leading an international coalition has given its forces valuable frontline experience.
-However, its failure to defeat the Houthi rebels there has also raised questions about how effective a fighting force the Saudi military actually is.
+However, its failure to defeat the Houthi rebels has also raised questions about how effective a fighting force the Saudi military actually is.

 In 2019, Saudi Arabia ranked 25 out of 137 countries included in the annual GFP review.
 That year, the number of people who reached military age was estimated at 583,161 personnel, while military expenditure was estimated at $70 billion.
-In 2018, military expenditure accounted for 8.8 per cent of GDP, compared with 10.3 per cent in 2017 and 9.9 per cent in 2016, according to the Stockholm International Peace Research Institute.
+According to the Stockholm International Peace Research Institute, in 2018, military expenditure accounted for 8.8 percent of GDP compared with 10.3 percent in 2017 and 9.9 percent in 2016.

 The first larger ‘international’ conflict in which the Saudi armed forces were involved was the struggle between Yemeni government forces and Houthi rebels in 2009; it reportedly included small incursions by ground troops and aerial attacks by F-15 fighter-bombers.
 Reports suggested that the Saudi ground troops met heavy resistance from Houthis, which led to substantial, though unconfirmed, Saudi losses.

-In March 2015, Saudi Arabia, heading a coalition of several Arab states, launched a campaign of airstrikes against Shiite Houthi rebels and allied troops of former Yemeni president Ali Abdullah Saleh with the aim of bringing back the regime of president Abd Rabbuh Mansour Hadi to Sanaa.
+In March 2015, Saudi Arabia, heading a coalition of several Arab states, launched a campaign of airstrikes against Shiite Houthi rebels.
+It allied troops of former Yemeni president Ali Abdullah Saleh intending to bring back the regime of President Abd Rabbuh Mansour Hadi to Sanaa.

-The Saudi government accused Iran of supporting the rebels in order to spread its influence in the Arab Peninsula.
+The Saudi government accused Iran of supporting the rebels to spread its influence in the Arab Peninsula.
 However, after three months of bombardments, the Saudi leadership has not reached its targets.